dishank-shengulwar/Whiteboard-Webapp/README.md

 ## Acknowledgments
 * The project uses the Poppins font from Google Fonts.
 * Icons are sourced from various SVG resources.

-## Thank you for using the Whiteboard Web App!
-## I hope you enjoy creating your digital drawings.